How does a clinical trial benefit me?

 Pallavi Wyawahare is a clinical trial coordinator at Auckland DHB.
 As Pallavi explains, clinical trials are vital in deciding whether new breast cancer drugs, treatments and diagnostics are effective, as well as checking for dangerous side effects.

-Pallavi says: “clinical trials give hope, they give patients the ability to trial a drug which is most likely not yet on the market.
+Pallavi says: “clinical trials give hope, they give patients the ability to trial a drug which may not be approved or funded yet for wider use.
 By taking part in a clinical trial you are not only giving yourself a chance, but you are helping others, who may benefit massively from the drug in the future.”

 As a coordinator, Pallavi sets up the trial and decides on the feasibility and budget.
 Pallavi also has to make sure registration approval is met, this includes ethical consideration and approval, and she then opens the trial for recruitment.